-New for 2020! – Kebnekaise is the highest mountain in Sweden and lies 150km north of the Arctic Circle.
+New for 2021! – The Kebnekaise ski tour includes an ascent of the highest mountain in Sweden, lying 150km north of the Arctic Circle.
 The surrounding mountain ranges offer some of the best alpine touring terrain in the country and are served by a network of mountain huts.
 This is a remote region, with access and exit usually made via skidoo.

 This is a remote trip, with 6 days of skiing for fit and experienced ski tourers, who already have previous hut to hut touring experience and are up for the challenge of some bigger (up to 1500m) skinning days.
 The terrain is extensive, with both north facing powder slopes and south facing spring snow slopes in the region.
 The trip also involves some long skinning distances and we need to be more self-sufficient than on a typical ski touring trip to the Alps (see suitability notes below).